 In this article we examine the ins and outs of the wine trade.
 From tariffs, trade agreements, procurement issues and government monopolies, we guide you through everything you need to know about the global issues threatening to come between you and your favourite tipple.

 The instruments of protection vary from the blunt to the sharp; the choice depending on the political and economic objectives of the government that uses them.
 In this guide we explore seven of these tools.

 Tariffs are taxes which increase the cost to consumers of imported goods and services, they are the most visible and bluntest form of protection

-Beverage tariffs are typically charged as percentage of the price (‘ad valorem’) or in relation to volume or alcohol strength (‘specific’) or a combination of the two.
+Governments typically charge tariffs on alcoholic drinks as percentage of the price (‘ad valorem’) or in relation to volume or alcohol strength (‘specific’) or a combination of the two.
 For example, duty in the UK is based on the type of beverage, the alcoholic strength and the volume, ranging from 8.42 pence per litre for low-alcohol beer up to 369.72 pence per litre for sparkling wine, and more for spirits.

 Specific tariffs based on volume are more popular in Europe and North America and ad valorem tariffs are more common in the Asia-Pacific region with the exception of Japan and Malaysia.

-Tariffs are capped for members of the World Trade Organisation by most-favoured nation rules which, broadly, restrict discriminatory rates.
+The World Trade Organization caps tariffs for members by most-favoured-nation rules which, broadly, restrict discriminatory rates.
 As new countries join the WTO, tariffs have tended to fall.
 For example, China’s tariff on wine imports fell from 65% in 1999 to 14% in 2010.